about LIFE and Belief - why are we here?

 Is it our own stubborn pride that gets in the way?

 Are we controlling those who hurt us by punishing them?

 Are we trying to manipulate others through unforgiveness?

 You may have heard people say, "I'll never forgive them for that"

-once met another visitor who was also there for a few days' retreat.
+Christian centre (an abbey).
+On one occasion, I met another visitor who was also there for a few days' retreat.

 Why do we need to forgive?